luongch/holonow-frontend/README.md

 ## Things to do
 - [x] implement search
-- [ ] display all channels
+- [x] display all channels
-- [ ] display author profile picture in video card text
+- [x] display author profile picture in video card text
 - [ ] add about me page
 - [x] add sign up/login page
 - [ ] make login page look nice
-- [ ] add route to display favorites
+- [x] add route to display favorites
-- [ ] clicking on logo should return you to the main page
+- [x] clicking on logo should return you to the main page
+- [x] add loading animation
+- [ ] change loading components to be more general and reusable
-- [ ] add loading animation
+- [ ] add settings page
+- [ ] update README set up
+- [ ] stop using globalContext

 ## Deployment